v-barbosavaz/v-barbosavaz.github.io/_posts/2019-05-11-ressources-for-data-science-students.md

 author: Vincent
 ---

 AI is a complex and a rapidly evolving field.
-I want to share some of my tips and resources for your journey as a Data Science student and my recommendations to stay to stay up to date with your Data Science knowledge.
+I want to share some of my tips and resources for your journey as a Data Science student and my recommendations to stay up to date with your Data Science knowledge.

 > When I write this article, I am still a student.
 I will feed this article over time with the resources I gather.